romnn/microgpusim/WIP.md

     - another explanation could be that there are two memory controllers and it has to do with the partition set mapping but that is less likely i think
     - we defo need the partition set camping

-  - fix the results table dram error metric (more robust against outliers and zero and relative)
+  - fix the results table dram error metric (more robust against outliers and zero and relative - use SMAPE)

-  - interesting questions: how much time do we save with mem only and with exec driven?
-  - compare speed of native, accelsim, serial, mem only, exec driven, parallel

   - add averaged section for each parallel table and then a final overall table separately